Bequests and Special Gifts

 There are other types of gifts, such as real estate and private company shares and debt, all of which have special legal and tax considerations.
 It is important to consult with the VWTHS as well as your legal and tax advisors to assist you in making an appropriate gift.

-Please call 250-592-2927 extension 210 and speak with our Director of Development if you wish to support the Victoria Women’s Transition House Society.
+Please call 250-592-2927 extension 210 and speak with our Development Director if you wish to support the Victoria Women’s Transition House Society.
 We will be pleased to discuss with you in detail your charitable interests and to work with your legal and tax advisors in structuring a gift that suits your personal situation.